Releasing Code as Open Source

 This is the process for releasing new open source projects/repositories to the world.
 In this context, releasing means publishing a repository to a site like GitHub.

-The release process applies to all types of projects: personal (at home), 20%, and new Google open source releases that aren’t part of an already-established open source project (like Chromium or Android).
+The release process applies to all types of projects: personal (at home), 20%, and new Google open source releases that aren’t part of and following the release process of an already-established Google open source project (like Chromium or Android).

 TIP: Changes to existing open source projects should follow go/patching.
 This includes releasing new versions of such projects.

 TIP: Papers and publications should follow go/publications.
 (Any included code must still go through the process on this page.)
 Other academic work (like theses or advisorships) should contact emailremoved@ for guidance.

 NOTE: Completing the initial steps to stage your code and send it out for review can take as little as 10 minutes for simple personal projects, or as much as an hour if there are lots of issues detected.
 Reviews are typically completed in a couple of days

 There are several options for how to open source code at Google:

 - Patching an existing project or small code exemption

 - You need or want to own the copyright

 This graph can help you understand the process: